Patient Comfort

 Financial Support

 Our four therapists offer care to patients by providing clinical aromatherapy, reflexology and adapted massage treatments.
-We also have a range of online support available on our YouTube channel here
+We also have a range of online support available on our YouTube channel.
+For further information regarding complementary therapy treatments, please contact the Belfast Trust Cancer Support Service on 028 9615 0077 or at [email protected]

 Exercise can be a great way for patients to alleviate some of the stresses and side effects of treatment.
 There are Pilates, Yoga & Tai Chi classes available weekly for patients and their carers.
 In-person classes take place at the Macmillan Support and Information Centre, and you can attend for a total of twelve weeks.
-Call the team for more info on 028 9615 0077.
+Call the Belfast Trust Cancer Support Service for more info on 028 9615 0077.

 Laurena joined the team in 2020 as our Social Worker for Teenagers & Young Adults in the Cancer Centre.
 She works as part of the wider TYA service to ensure that the complex and specialist needs of the young people in her care are provided for.
 Laurena works with both patients and their carers, family and friends, to safeguard and support them, helping to make a difficult time a little easier.